Fernandinho (footballer, born May 1985): 2005–09: Initial league championships and UEFA Cup

 On 26 February 2009, Fernandinho scored the equalising goal in Shakhtar's 1–1 away leg draw against English team Tottenham Hotspur in the UEFA Cup.
 Shakhtar won the tie 3–1 on aggregate.
 On 7 March, he scored the only goal, a penalty, in a 1–0 victory against Dnipro Dnipropetrovsk.
 On 15 March, he opened the scoring from the penalty spot in a 3–0 victory against Metalist Kharkiv.
 On 19 March he scored a penalty in Shakhtar's 2–0 victory over Russian team CSKA Moscow in the UEFA Cup.
 Shakhtar won the tie 2–1 on aggregate.
 On 16 April he netted a goal in a 2–1 UEFA Cup win against Marseille.
 Shakhtar emerged victorious from the tie with a 4–1 aggregate win.
 He also scored a pivotal equalising goal in the first leg of the UEFA Cup semi final match against Dynamo Kyiv which finished 1–1.
-Shakhtar advanced to the final by virtue of a 3–2 aggregate victory after securing a 2–1 win at the Donbass Arena in the second leg.
+Shakhtar advanced to the final by virtue of a 3–2 aggregate victory after securing a 2–1 win at the Donbas Arena in the second leg.

 Shakhtar won the UEFA Cup with a 2–1 victory over German side Werder Bremen in the last UEFA Cup before it was renamed the UEFA Europa League.
 He made 42 total appearances, including 21 in the league, and scored 11 goals, including five in the league, in the 2008–09 season.